-Your health is recharged at different stations, with the ability for some stations to boost your health two or three times past its standard maximum.
+Your health is recharged at its own stations, while some of those can boost your health two or three times past its standard maximum.
 These health rechargers are central to what makes Marathon’s combat unique.
-There’s at least one on every level, and as long as you can get back to it, you are theoretically invincible – there’s no limit or delay to how many times you can recharge.
-This is countered by long gauntlets that prevent you from returning to recharge, heavy enemies that liberally damage your health, and the stringent saving system.
+There’s at least one on every level, and as long as you can get back to it, you are theoretically invulnerable – there’s no limit or delay to how many times you can recharge.
+This is countered by long gauntlets that prevent you from returning to heal, heavy enemies that liberally damage your health, and the stringent saving system.

-You can only save at specific terminals inside the levels.
-There are no checkpoints, quicksaves, or even autosaves at the beginning of a new level.
-If you die, you go back to your last save, wherever it may be.
-Trick is, you don’t always get a station at the end of one level or the beginning of the first.
+You can only save at a third kind of terminal placed inside the levels.
+There are no checkpoints, quicksaves, or autosaves.
+If you die, you go back to your last save, even if that was the previous level.
+Getting a station at the end of one level or the beginning of the first is never guaranteed, so warping back in time gets pretty common.
 The intent seems to be to create tense stretches where you are forced to cautiously guard your life and search out your next save station – balancing your rechargeable health with periods of serious vulnerability.
-The sequel is a little more generous however, with the inclusion of extremely rare health pickups and a pretty solid guarantee that the save station won’t be obnoxiously far from the beginning of the level.
-You’ll still have to pick the correct path, of course, and Marathon 2’s winding levels can often make this a chore.
+However, the sequel is a little more generous, with the inclusion of extremely rare health pickups.
+You’ll still have to pick the correct path to the save station, of course, and Marathon 2’s winding levels can often make this a chore.

 There’s nothing overly special to the combat.
 Enemy AI has no particular tricks, and most of the challenge relies on large, mixed groups, or the frequency of powerful units.
 Though it’s standard stuff, it is fun.
 The fights also tend to factor into the plot, giving them some extra weight.
 Every level begins and ends with a terminal, where Durandal or others feed you plot and objectives through text and images.
 It works to keep you aware of the situation at all times without being obtrusive, and can actually pump you up for the level to come (such as the satisfaction in one level of finally taking the fight directly to the Pfhor).
 It’s also worth noting that each engagement (as far as the plot goes) is unique, and doesn’t rely on clichés or cheapen moments by reusing them – none of the old “you have to help defend this section of a human base… now here’s another… and now this one too.”